 During those sun-splashed days and beer-soaked nights, while worried about scraping together enough sticky pennies to pay rent, Kristi was surrounded by colorful characters, and was unknowingly accruing a critical eye for talent – an informal education that was about to suit her very, very well.

 Really really broke and feeling like an embarrassment to 30-somethings everywhere, she reluctantly agreed to interview for a ‘real job’ at Rocket Science Laboratories.
 She was hired on immediately as a Production Assistant.
 (Note: 30-something PA.
 Awesome.)
 But self-loathing turned to career-lust: she liked it here.
 She was soon promoted to Casting Producer, where she bit the marrow out of this obvious opportunity.
 (And by obvious, we mean her ONLY opportunity.)
 Working with the ambition, drive, and fortitude that would eventually become synonymous with Metal Flowers Media , Kristi became indispensable.
 She set up new systems, managed teams, and notably slashed budgets.
 She was a driving force within the company and her mettle didn't go unnoticed: alongside Tyler Ramsey, she built an in-house casting department and oversaw the casting of some of reality television’s most memorable characters.
 Kristi explored story and production, and served as Senior Director of Talent Development, creating content and developing talent-driven content.
 Within one year, four shows that she pitched were on the air with other production companies.

 Strengthened by that experience, Kristi felt confident enough to plant the seeds of Metal Flowers Media in early 2008 when the doors of RSL closed.
 In almost no time, this budding company blossomed into the casting and talent resource for unscripted projects.
 With hundreds of credits and a slate of development projects currently being set up, Kristi Russell and her team at Metal Flowers Media have pioneered cutting-edge casting and talent strategies.
-Recently, with her network and prod co clients, Metal Flowers Media has rewritten the old “pay for play” casting services deal memo, allowing clients to receive casting services prior to greenlights.
+Recently, with her network and prod co clients, Metal Flowers Media has rewritten the old “pay for play” casting services deal memo, allowing clients to receive casting and talent development services prior to green-lights.
 MFM continues to break new ground in the world of unscripted, talent-driven programming with fully staffed offices in Los Angeles CA and Boulder CO.